Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Evaluation

-\textbf{USE under Few-Shot Setting.} Table~\ref{tab:use_fewshot} shows the performance of each model trained with a small number of training examples.
+Table~\ref{tab:use_fewshot} shows the performance of each model trained with a small number of training examples.
+The performance scores are the average of five runs in different train/test splits.
 The performance metrics are weighted based on the label distributions due to the data imbalance in the different datasets.
-The training set sizes are shown beside the name of each dataset and the remaining $80\%$ of the data is used for testing.
+The training set sizes are shown beside the name of each dataset, and the remaining $80\%$ of the data is used for testing.
 The number of items in the satisfaction and dissatisfaction rubrics is ten, respectively.
-Three task-oriented datasets have larger training sizes because we want to ensure that there are at least ten conversations with satisfaction label and ten conversations with dissatisfaction label to derive \modelname{}'s rubrics.
+Three task-oriented datasets have larger training sizes because we want to ensure that there are at least ten conversations with satisfaction labels and ten conversations with dissatisfaction labels to derive \modelname{}'s rubrics.

-Comparing the performance between ZeroShot and \modelname{} in Table~\ref{tab:use_fewshot}, the effectiveness of the rubrics can be observed.
-Prompting with learned rubrics can provide better guidance for LLMs than prompting with a handcrafted set of features~\cite{rq_use2}.
+The performance difference between ZeroShot and \modelname{} lies in that the learned rubrics can provide better guidance for LLMs to determine user satisfaction.
+Comparing the performance between RQ and \modelname{} in Table~\ref{tab:use_fewshot}, the effectiveness of the rubrics can be observed.
+Prompting with learned rubrics can provide guidance specific to a dataset for LLMs than prompting with a set of manually selected features~\cite{rq_use2} used by all datasets.
 On the other hand, FewShot has worse performance compared to other methods because the examples provided in the prompt cannot cover many types of satisfaction/dissatisfaction conversational patterns, and the decision is usually biased by the examples provided in the prompt.

-The performance of the Reward model~\citep{hugging_reward} validates our hypothesis that Reward models used for RLHF cannot be a proxy for USE.
+The performance of the Reward model~\citep{hugging_reward} validates our hypothesis that Reward models used for RLHF is not a good proxy for scoring user satisfaction.
 Because Reward models are usually trained with auxiliary human feedback, this reward is not learned from the perspective of the user who was involved in the conversation with the AI agent~\citep{rlhf_risk}.

 Embedding methods perform worse than \modelname{} in Table~\ref{tab:use_fewshot}.
-This is not unexpected because of the smaller training size.
-But the strong performance of ZeroShot and \modelname{} demonstrate that LLM-based methods can effectively identify accurate satisfaction/dissatisfaction conversational patterns from limited data.
+Due to the smaller training size, embedding methods cannot generalize well, particularly when the class is imbalanced.
+They usually have lower weighted F1 scores because they cannot accurately classify the conversations from the less likely classes.
+However, the strong performance of ZeroShot and \modelname{} demonstrate that LLM-based methods can effectively identify accurate satisfaction/dissatisfaction conversational patterns from limited data.